cuiyongbo/hello-world/my_wiki/programmer_note/programming_pearls/cpp_type_tricks.rst

    ``std::malloc``, it can be copied with ``std::memmove``, etc, and can be exchanged with C libraries directly, in its binary form.

-   Note that the standard doesn't define a named requirement or concept with this name.
-   This is a type category defined by the core language.
-It is included here as concept only for consistency.

 Language Support
 ----------------